playfulprogramming/playfulprogramming/content/crutchcorn/collections/humanizing-engineering/posts/trauma-and-tech/index.md

 It worked!
 I could finally install and use the app I was aiming for the whole time!

-But having made it this far, my mind began to wonder.
+But having made it this far, my mind began to wander.
 See, CyanogenMod was not the only ROM around — there were a number of alternatives that had many more features than it.
 So I began to research the alternative ROMs, found one that I liked based on reviews, and wanted to try it.
 One small problem: Nobody had built that ROM for my phone.

 So after a **lot** of investigation, asking around on forums, and reading walkthroughs I realized I could port it myself.